 When did you first sense that your music resonated with people beyond the dancefloor?

 I think it hit me during the illegal raves back in Switzerland.
-It was not because people were dancing, and it was because of what was happening around it.
-People would stay until sunrise, help build the setup, and keep coming back each time.
-It felt less like playing music and closer to holding something together.
+Not because people were dancing, but because of what was happening around it.
+People staying until sunrise, helping build the setup, coming back every time.
+It felt less like “playing music” and more like holding something together.
+Back then, nobody cared about social media clips or who had the biggest name on the flyer.
+It was more about creating a moment that people genuinely needed.

 Have you witnessed moments where your DJing influenced someone’s life or creative direction?

 Yeah, a few times.
-People have told me they started producing after a night, or that a set changed how they approach music.
-I do not over-romanticize it.
-I think we are all part of the same loop.
+People telling me they started producing after a night, or that a set changed how they approach music.
+But I don’t over-romanticize it.
+I think we’re all part of the same loop.
 I got influenced the same way.
-If something I do pushes someone to go further, that is enough.

 In your view, what part do DJs play in shaping shared memories and collective emotion?